TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet/README.md

     - I did call `actor_local` and `actor_target` for getting the actions in a wrong way: Within the for-loop for each agent, I again looped over all agents and called the method and merged the results, instead of calling it only for the actual agent of the loop
     - I am not sure if I mentioned here and in my implementation all the bugs I could fix with the help of this repository, maybe there where some more.

-    I copied some parts of the provided code into my project and marked the parts with comments.
     Credits to the author (Andrei Bukalov) for this solution.

 [1] https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet